-All payroll expenditures shall be paid in accordance with the federal cost principles.
-First and foremost, the payroll expenditures must be authorized on the grant application and the duties assigned must be directly related to grant activities.
+Payroll expenditures shall be paid in accordance with the federal cost principles and DOL regulations such as FLSA.
+First, the payroll expenditures must be authorized on the grant application and the duties assigned must be directly related to grant activities.
 In addition, compensation costs shall be allowable if:

-- The costs are reasonable for the services rendered and conforms to the established district compensation and benefit plans for expenditures with all other funds, i.e. local funds, - The employees have been employed in accordance with the district's established hiring practices, and - The costs are supported by the appropriate timekeeping, absence tracking, time & effort certifications or other documentation, as appropriate,
+• The costs are reasonable for the services rendered and conforms to the established district compensation and benefit plans for expenditures with other funds, i.e., local funds,

-- Federally-funded employees shall report all outside employment or professional services rendered to other entities.
-The external employment and/or professional services shall not conflict with the federally-funded activities with the district, - Incentive compensation, such as stipends, awards, attendance incentive, etc. in accordance with the district's plans for each of these incentives,
+- The employees have been employed in accordance with the district's established hiring practices, and - The costs are supported by the appropriate timekeeping, absence tracking, time & effort certifications or other documentation, as appropriate, - Federally funded employees shall report outside employment or professional services rendered to other entities.
+The external employment and/or professional services shall not conflict with the federally-funded activities with the district, - Incentive compensation, such as stipends, awards, attendance incentive, etc. in accordance with the district's plans for each of these incentives. - Stipend compensation for other non-federal grant award duties shall be supported by a Supplemental Duties Job Description/Pay Notice.
+The additional duties shall not conflict with the federally funded activities with the district. - Occurred during the budget period